Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes

 Denote the distribution of $X_t$ by $F(t,x)=\P(X_t\leq x)$, where $x\in\R$ and $t>0$.
 Then an algorithm that simulates exactly from the law of the SBA $\chi_n$ is given as follows:

-The~\nameref{alg:SBA} clearly outputs a random vector with the same law as $\chi_n$ in~\eqref{eq:SBA}, using a total of $n+1$ sampling steps.
+\nameref{alg:SBA} clearly outputs a random vector with the same law as $\chi_n$ in~\eqref{eq:SBA}, using a total of $n+1$ sampling steps.
 Theorem~\ref{thm:error} and Section~\ref{sec:main} below show that $\chi_n$ in~\eqref{eq:SBA} is an increasingly accurate approximation of $\chi$ as $n$ grows.
-Intuitively this is because, by~\eqref{eq:levy-minorant}, the sum in the definition of $\chi_n$ consists of the first $n$ faces of $C$ taken in a size-biased order making the remainder very small.
-It will become clear from Theorem~\ref{thm:error} that the last step in the~\nameref{alg:SBA} reduces the error further.
+Intuitively this is because, by~\eqref{eq:levy-minorant}, the sum in the definition of $\chi_n$ consists of the first $n$ terms taken in a size-biased order (see Subsection~\ref{subsec:coupling} below) making the remainder very small.
+It will become clear from Theorem~\ref{thm:error} that the last step in~\nameref{alg:SBA} reduces the error further.
 The computational cost of the algorithm is proportional to $n$ if we can sample any increment of $X$ in constant time.
-We stress that the~\nameref{alg:SBA} is \textit{not} a version of the random walk approximation (see Equation~\eqref{eq:RWA} below) on a randomised grid as it does not require the computation of either $\max$ or $\arg\max$ of a discretisation of $X$.
-Instead, the approximation for the supremum and its time are obtained by summing non-negative numbers, making the~\nameref{alg:SBA} numerically very stable.
-The convergence analysis of the~\nameref{alg:SBA} relies on the following result, which describes explicitly the law of its error.
+We stress that~\nameref{alg:SBA} is \textit{not} a version of the random walk approximation (see Equation~\eqref{eq:RWA} below) on a randomised grid as it does not require the computation of either $\max$ or $\arg\max$ of a discretisation of $X$.
+Instead, the approximation for the supremum and its time are obtained by summing non-negative numbers, making~\nameref{alg:SBA} numerically very stable.
+The convergence analysis of~\nameref{alg:SBA} relies on the following result, which describes explicitly the law of its error.

-The following notation, needed to state Theorem~\ref{thm:error}, will be used throughout the paper: for a right-continuous function $f:[0,\infty)\to\R$ with left-hand limits, we denote by $\ov f_t$ its supremum over the interval $[0,t]$ and by $\tau_t(f)$ the first time the supremum $\ov f_t$ is attained.
+The following notation, needed to state Theorem~\ref{thm:error}, will be used throughout the paper: for a right-continuous function $f:[0,\infty)\to\R$ with left-hand limits, we denote by $\ov f_t=\sup\{f_s:s\in[0,t]\}$ its supremum over the interval $[0,t]$ and by $\tau_t(f)=\inf\{s\in[0,t]:\ov{f}_s=\ov{f}_t\}$ the first time the supremum $\ov f_t$ is attained.

-\begin{thm} Assume the L\'evy process $X$ is not compound Poisson with drift and let $(\ell,Y)$ be as in Equation~\eqref{eq:levy-minorant}, coupled with $X$ so that~\eqref{eq:levy-minorant} holds a.s.
+\begin{thm} Assume the L\'evy process $X$ is not compound Poisson with drift and let $(X,\ell,Y)$ be the coupling constructed in Subsection~\ref{subsec:coupling} below, satisfying~\eqref{eq:chi}.
 For any $n\in\N$, define the vector of errors of the SBA by

 Then, conditionally on $L_n$,

 Moreover, the inequalities $0\leq\Delta^\SB_{n+1}\leq\Delta^\SB_n\leq\Delta_n$, $0\leq\delta_n\leq L_n$ and $|\delta^\SB_n|\leq L_n$ hold a.s. \end{thm}